ngdonna2020/Guide/README.md

 # Field Field Names = [ORANGE]
 - Field, or col, is a single piece of info from a record in a data set
 - If  titles  of  fields /col names changed  in  the  source  data,  we  need  to replace the references as Tableau won’t understand these changes.
 To fix this, right click on the broken field and click on replace references and tell Tableau which is the new field name.
+- Remote field name is the original name of the column, field name is the custom name created in tableau
 - To concatenate fields, they must be of same data type

 # Role and Type
 - Data fields are automatically assigned a role (Dim/ independent var or Measure/ dependent var) and a type (string, number, geo, date, date & time, boolean)
 - Geo region type is also String
+- To manually assign geo role: Right click the DIMENSION -> geo role -> assign
 # Dim and Measure (auto generate 1 dim (Measur. names) and 4 measu (Lat, Long, num of records, Measu. values)
 - Dim: break down aggregated total into smaller totals by category.
 Adding a dim to the marks area will increase granularity of the view
 - When you increase number of dimensions, number of marks in the visualization will increase